IDM-desaive/formbricks/packages/js/README.md

 For more detailed guides for different frameworks, check out our [Next.js](https://formbricks.com/docs/getting-started/nextjs) and [Vue.js](https://formbricks.com/docs/getting-started/vuejs) guides.

 ## Building the Javascript library
+In order to be able to use the Javascript library during development, you need to build the umd file.
 ```shell
 pnpm build
 ```